Want to be involved in shaping health & social care services in Oldham?

 NHS Oldham CCG has adopted three key principles to guide our engagement work.
 They set out an ethical framework against which we invite our communities to judge our involvement activity against:

-Join our Health Huddle, its simple to do online
+Join our Health Huddle, its simple to do online or by phone

 - Online Surveys